fxvnder/csgo_fxvnder/README.md

 # "csgo_fxvnder"

+# IMPORTANT: IT MIGHT BE OUTDATED/DEPRECATED.
+IF YOU'RE HERE FOR A PT VERSION OF THE BANANAGAMING TEXT MOD I RECOMMEND USING THE TRANSLATIONS ON HIS WEBSITE: https://maximhere.me/customizations/

 FXVNDER's pt-PT Language Pack for CS:GO

 It adds all weapon name/skins translation to pt-PT aside with jokes and all sorts of stuff.